JRaunak/clui/README.md

 ## How It Works

-Clui is split cleanly between processes:
+Clui is split between two processes:

 - The **main process** owns the CLI subprocesses (one per live session), IPC, and the native window.
-- The **renderer** is pure UI — a Zustand store with a single persistent event subscription.
+- The **renderer** is UI only: a Zustand store with a single persistent event subscription.
 Switching sessions only changes which slice is active, which is why background sessions keep streaming.

 Clui speaks to the `claude` CLI over its duplex `stream-json` protocol, and over the stdio control protocol for interactive tool approval.

 ```
 src/
-  main/       Electron main — CLI subprocess management, IPC, sessions
+  main/       Electron main: CLI subprocess management, IPC, sessions
   preload/    Context-isolated bridge (emitted as index.cjs)
   renderer/   React + Tailwind UI (Zustand store, components)
   shared/     Types shared across processes